tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   * **Sample Answer:** It's a method to create artificial intelligence software.

-  * **Sample Answer:** Neural networks are machine learning algorithms that can learn to solve a problem.
+  * **Sample Answer:** It's a type of machine learning algorithm that can learn to solve a problem.

 * Do you know some cool applications of neural networks?